SoftUni-Internal/interactive-content/EN/02-Functions/03-Returing-values.md

 [stream language="RO" videoId="489373544/4848ba2e9e"  /]
 [/video-vimeo]

-With a nested function, **the inner function** operates within the scope of the outer function.
+The nested function operates within the scope of the outer function.

-The inner fuction **can access** the outer function's variables and arguments.
+It can access the outer function's variables and arguments.

-**BUT outer function does not have access to the inner function's variables**, nor does the calling application have access to the inner function.
+**BUT the outer function does not have access to the inner function's variables**, nor does the calling application have access to the inner function.

 [image assetsSrc="Nested-Functions.png" /]